christopheml/soulshape-journal/README.md

 ## Features

-* Displays most known soulshapes currenty available for players in 9.1.5
+* Displays all known soulshapes currenty available for players in 9.1.5
-    * Known missing soulshapes: Turkey.
 * Tracks almost every collected soulshape on any character (others can be tracked manually).
 * Detailed information on where and how to find every soulshape.